/ LASIK & Realistic Results

 the possibility of a re-treatment to about 2% to 4% (even with a great surgeon and best

-technology in 2013).
+technology).
 In reality, this is a very low percentage and there is no other surgical

 procedure that can rival the accurate results of LASIK/Epi-LASIK.
 In my ophthalmology